brynrgnzls/demo-repo/NOTES.md

 git add
   - add files to be committed

-git this shit will be a confilt and should be added to the main at line 12

 git commit
   - save code locally
   - adds a description using the '-m' flag